carpentries-incubator/julia-novice/_episodes/08-packages.md

 - "Packaging is easy"
 ---

 Melissa is now confident that her module fine and she wants to make it available for the rest of her physics club.
 She decides to put it in a package.
 This way she can also locally use Julia's package manager for managing her module.

 ## From project to package

-The path from having a module to having a package is actually very short: Packages need a `name` and a `uuid` field in their `Project.toml`.
+The path from having a module to having a package is actually very short:
+Packages need a `name` and a `uuid` field in their `Project.toml`.

 A UUID is a **u**niversally **u**nique **id**entifier.
 Thankfully Julia comes with the `UUIDs` package, that can generate `uuid`s for Melissa via `UUIDs.uuid4()`.

 In addition Melissa needs to have a specific directory structure.
-She looks at the example package [`Example.jl`](https://github.com/JuliaLang/Example.jl) which has the following structure:
+She looks at the example package [`Example.jl`][ex] which has the following
+structure:

 ~~~
 ├── docs